 For example, see how Walmart talks about their buyer.

-Not sure what are the exact needs of your audience, and how to get enough information to fill your buyer persona with?
+Not sure what your audience needs are, and how to get enough information to fill your buyer persona with?

-A comprehensive way to get started with getting in-depth insights about your specific market, your niche, and what your audience of that niche is looking for is to get a tool like Semrush, where you can run different searches like Market Explorer, or Topic Research.
+A comprehensive way to get in-depth insights about your specific market, your niche, and what your audience is looking for is to get a tool like Semrush, where you can run different searches like Market Explorer or Topic Research.

-As a reader of my blog, you can get an exclusive 30-day free trial of Semrush to check out this online marketing tool and get some insights.
+As a reader of my blog, you can get an exclusive 14-day free trial of Semrush to check out this online marketing tool and get some insights.

 Or you can always hire someone on a marketplace like Fiverr to run a deep analysis for you.